github-education-resources/GitHubGraduation-2021/_data/DevelopedByAnurag/DevelopedByAnurag.md

+---
-Name: Anurag Batra
+name: Anurag Batra

-Institution: Birla Institute of Technology and Science
+institution: Birla Institute of Technology and Science

-Quote:  Invest on your brain because working on yourself is a best investment.
+quote: Invest on your brain because working on yourself is a best investment.

-Github_user: DevelopedByAnurag
+github_user: DevelopedByAnurag
+---